Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City

 \subsection{Data}

-The data used in the analysis is cell phone mobility data collected by Agoop corp.
-The data was collected on weekdays in February and April 2019 (39 days).
-It includes the movement records (time, latitude, longitude, 100m mesh ID, etc.) and the estimated residential area.
-33,238 people and 1,716,164 records are recorded on average for each day.
-Since a person's movement record for a day is recorded with the same ID, it is possible to grasp the trajectory for a day.
-However, from the viewpoint of personal information protection, the data around the estimated residential area is kept secret, and it is not possible to grasp the trajectory across dates.
+The data were collected by Agoop Corp.\cite{Agoop} over 39 days, including weekdays in February and April 2019.
+People's movements were recorded by GPS on a personal level in Kyoto City.
+Table I summarizes these data.
+The data included 33,238 people and 1,716,164 logs on an average for each day.
+Each log included the location of a person at a given time.
+The data items were person ID, time, latitude, longitude, 100 m mesh ID, GPS measurement accuracy, and the estimated residential area.
+All data were anonymized, and each participant had one unique ID.
+The ID was consistent for one day but varied daily, and the personal trajectory could only be tracked within one day.

-In this study, people who live within Kyoto City are treated as Kyoto citizens (hereafter, citizens), and others are treated as visitors from outside Kyoto City (hereafter, visitors).
-Figure \ref{figure1} shows the distribution of the number of records of the movement records of citizens and visitors during the activity period ((9:00 a.m. to 4:59 p.m.)) on Tuesday, April 2, 2019.
-The dark-colored meshes show the concentration of the movement records, and we can read the tendency that the movement of the citizens is more widely spread, while the movement of the visitors is concentrated in the center of the city such as Kyoto Station and Shijo-Karasuma.
+We labeled people who were estimated to live in Kyoto City as citizens and others as visitors.
+Figures \ref{figure1}(a) and \ref{figure1}(b) show the spatial distribution of the number of logs of people's mobility data during the activity period (09h00--16h59) on Tuesday, April 2, 2019.
+The activity area of the citizens tended to spread widely, whereas visitors were concentrated in the city centers, such as \textit{Kyoto station} and \textit{Shijo Karasuma}.